Skip to Main Content

 • Cicero, “Canvassing for the Consulship,” 35.

 • Cicero, Quintus Tullius.
 “Handbook on Canvassing for the Consulship.”
 In Rome: Late Republic and Principate, edited by Walter Emil Kaegi Jr. and Peter White.
 Vol. 2 of University of Chicago Readings in Western Civilization, edited by John Boyer and Julius Kirshner, 33–46.
-Chicago: University of Chicago Press, 1986.
+University of Chicago Press, 1986.
 Originally published in Evelyn S. Shuckburgh, trans., The Letters of Cicero, vol. 1 (London: George Bell & Sons, 1908).

 Preface, foreward, or introduction of a book